Diversity & Inclusion

-Mergers and Acquisitions, Securities Regulation, Corporate Finance and Corporate Governance
+SEC Reporting and Compliance, Mergers and Acquisitions, Corporate Finance and Corporate Governance

-Brian V. Breheny concentrates his practice in the areas of mergers and acquisitions, corporate governance, and general corporate and securities matters.
-Since joining Skadden, Mr. Breheny has advised numerous clients on a full range of SEC compliance and corporate governance matters, including advising clients on compliance with the provisions of the Dodd-Frank Act, the SEC’s tender offer rules and regulations and the federal proxy rules.
+Brian V. Breheny heads the firm’s SEC Reporting and Compliance practice.
+He concentrates his practice in the areas of mergers and acquisitions, corporate governance, and general corporate and securities matters and advises numerous clients on a full range of SEC reporting, compliance and corporate governance matters, including advising clients on compliance with the provisions of the Dodd-Frank Act, the SEC’s tender offer rules and regulations, and the federal proxy rules.

 Prior to joining Skadden in 2010, Mr. Breheny held a number of leadership positions in the Division of Corporation Finance at the U.S. Securities and Exchange Commission.
 He began as chief of the SEC’s Office of Mergers and Acquisitions in July 2003, and in November 2007 he became deputy director, legal and regulatory policy.